 When to Visit

-The Museum is now open as a one-way visitor experience with new health and safety measures in place and ongoing operational changes to ensure a safe Museum experience.
+The Museum has health and safety measures in place and ongoing operational changes to ensure a safe Museum experience.
 Plan your visit today.

 Service animals are welcome inside the Museum.